devikaliappan1985-code/Evidence-Based-Hiring/README.md

 **Part 3 — The Live Evaluator** (`live-evaluator.html`)
 Same six-step flow as Part 2, but wired to a real AI model instead of scripted examples.
 Paste in any job description and any resume, and it generates a genuine, reasoned evaluation on the spot.

+## Quick Start

+No build step, no install, no dependencies.
+Everything here is plain HTML, CSS, and vanilla JavaScript.

+**Parts 1 & 2 — fully self-contained, works instantly:**
+1. Clone or download this repo
+2. Open `title-equivalence-demo.html` or `index.html` directly in any browser
+3. That's it — both run entirely client-side with fixed example data, no setup required

+**Part 3 — the live evaluator:**
+`live-evaluator.html` calls a real AI model to generate evaluations, so it needs an API key to run:

+1. Get a free Anthropic API key at [console.anthropic.com](https://console.anthropic.com) (pay-as-you-go, no subscription)
+2. Open `live-evaluator.html` in any browser — or visit it directly on the live site
+3. Paste your key into the "Your Anthropic API Key" field at the top — it's used only in your browser, sent only to Anthropic's API, and never touches any server of mine.
+It's saved in your browser's local storage so you don't have to re-enter it next time, but you can clear it anytime by clearing your browser data.
+4. Paste in any job description and any resume, hit **Evaluate against evidence, not keywords**, and step through the six tabs: Role → Resume → Evidence → Context → Verdict → Redirect

+Note: since this runs entirely in your browser with your own key, your usage is billed to your own Anthropic account under their standard API pricing.

 ## Part 3 in depth: stress-testing it

 Rather than trust the concept, I tried to break it — feeding it resumes specifically designed to fool a naive system in one direction or another.